Garrett Gurthie In The Bag: What Discs Does Double G Use?

 Gurthie may be the only pro on tour that consistently bags the Sonic, and it's a bit ironic that one of the biggest arms on tour also bags one of the slowest and most speed-sensitive discs on the market.
 This unique mold is oddly shaped and extremely understable.

 With a high dome top and super thin outer rim, the Sonic is perfect for a pre-round game of catch.
-Previously, Gurthie used this disc as his primary putter, but it appears to be relegated to approach duties to start 2022.
+Gurthie uses it for approach duties where he needs a gentle landing with minimal chance of a roll-away.

 AviarX3